 This popular flower is commonly called coneflower because of its spiky central disk.
 Echinacea purpurea, which is a member of the Asteraceae family, is native to North America, where it grows in prairies, meadows, and open woods.
 All parts of the plant have medicinal properties.
 The most notable parts are the flowers which can boost the immune system.

-Echinacea purpurea is has purple flowers but other varieties comes in many colors, including white, yellow, and pink.
+Echinacea purpurea has purple flowers but other varieties come in many colors, including white, yellow, and pink.
 The plant grows to a height of two to four feet and blooms from mid to late summer.
 Echinacea is easy to grow in any well-drained soil in full sun.
 It’s a great plant for zones 3-9 and is deer resistant.
 Propagation can be done by dividing the root ball in spring or fall.

 6. Sea Holly

 Another one of the best perennial flowers is a clump-forming variety, sea holly (Eryngium eburneum).
 The flowers are small and rounded and almost thistle-like and resemble certain extinct flowers.